shalemrajkumar/awesome-computational-neuroscience/readme.md

 - [Brain Matters](https://brainpodcast.com/) - Neuroscience podcast where real neuroscientists sit down and talk about the brain.
 - [NeuroHackademy](https://neurohackademy.org/course_type/lectures/) - Summer school in neuroimaging and data science, held at the University of Washington eScience Institute.
 Lectures are available through the institute's [YouTube channel](https://www.youtube.com/@UWeScienceInstitute).
 - [SORTED](https://github.com/PTDZ/SORTED) - SORTED: a list of interesting science ideas and links (cognitive/neuro & data science)

+> [!NOTE]
+> This is direct fork from [analyticalmonk](https://github.com/analyticalmonk/awesome-neuroscience).
+Most of the content might be duplicate.
+I will be adding more content to this list.

 <!--## Contribute